A theory of optimal convex regularization for low-dimensional recovery: Optimal regularizer for a low dimensional model

-As a consequence of this Lemma, we have the following immediate result. \begin{theorem} Let $\Sigma$ be a cone such that $\sE(\Sigma) = \sH$.
+Note that positive homogeneity is guaranteed if $0$ is in the interior of $\cl{\tconv}(\sA)$ (see~\Cref{sec:summary_prev_results}).
+As a consequence of this Lemma, we have the following immediate result. \begin{theorem}[Optimization of compliance measures over $\sC_\Sigma$.]
+Let $\Sigma$ be a cone such that $\sE(\Sigma) = \sH$.
 Suppose $A_\Sigma$ is a compliance measure that is a decreasing function of $\sT_R(\Sigma)$ with respect to set inclusion.
 Then

 In particular

 \end{theorem} \begin{proof} Let $R \in \sC$, with \Cref{lem:atomic_necessary}, there exists $\|\cdot\|_\sA \in \sC_\Sigma$ such that $ \sT_{\|\cdot\|_\sA}(\Sigma) \subset\sT_R(\Sigma) $.
 This implies $ \sT_{\|\cdot\|_\sA}(\Sigma) \cap S(1) \subset\sT_R(\Sigma) \cap S(1)$ and $A_\Sigma(R) \leq A_\Sigma(\|\cdot\|_\sA)$.